Functions for working with nullable values

 Arguments

-• x: first JOIN key.
+• x: The first value to compare.

-• y: second JOIN key.
+• y: The second value to compare.

 Example